ankit-lilly/newsapp/README.md

+# What

-Playing around with HTMX and Templ by building a webapp that lets you read news by parsing RSS feed and scraping the articles.
+A little webapp that I made to read news from 'thehindu.com' by parsing RSS feed and scraping the articles.

+This was made as a part of learning htmx and templ.

+## Dependencies

+Go, make, bunx, Ollama

+## Installation

+Uses tailwindcss for styling.
+I use bun ( bunx ) for tailwindcss.
+Feel free to change it in Makefile if you'd like to use npm or yarn.

 Needs Ollama for news summarization feature to work.